 This course explores the techniques and practices of musical theatre performance.
 Students are exposed to the creative process as they utilize and exercise skills necessary to all three areas of musical theatre performance: acting, singing and dancing.
 The study of excerpts from various time periods and styles acquaint students with a wide variety of musical theatre repertoire.
 Students present selected musical theatre excerpts at the culmination of the semester.
-May be taken for a total of four times for credit.
-(Equivalent to MUS-090 and MUS-091.)
-Lecture Hours: 0 Lab Hours: 162 Repeatable: 3 Limitation on Enrollment: Courses related in content (see page 145) Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Musical Theatre Workshop courses (MUS-090, MUS-091 and MUS-092) may be taken for a maximum of 4 times up to a total of 12 units.

-MUS-099 APPLIED MUSIC (C-ID MUS 160)
+MUS-099 APPLIED MUSIC Units: 1 (C-ID MUS 160)